Klovach/Endless-Running-Game/README.md

 In this project, the study objectives are to learn how to implement basic game mechanics, keep track of scoring and progression, and most of all, collision detection all while using JavaScript, HTML, and CSS.

+## Project Objectives
+Iteration 1 - Introduce a player sprite, an enemy sprite, a parallax background, and a basic menu.
+Ensure the player can jump and that the player can start and end the game at will.
+Iteration 2 - Improve upon the physics of the game by introducing and perfecting collision boxes.
+Additionally, alter the player sprite's jump animation and other characteristics.
+Iteration 3 - Introduce items which can be collected by the player to improve their score.

 ## Attributions

 The first iteration of this project includes graphics that are not my own, which I have resized and altered to suit this project's dimensions and characteristics, to serve as reference models.
 These graphics will be replaced with my own, with graphics I  have purchased, or with royalty-free/public domain assets.
-The original graphics were created by the following talented artists:
+These graphics are by the following artists.

 - Player Sprite by Melissa Lam
   - Artstation: [Melissa Lam - Player Sprite](https://melissalam.artstation.com/projects/e0JnxZ)